comboshreddies/kubectl-line/README.md

 Usual pattern of such executions is to get a list of items and then to operate on each item.

-With this tool I can append line or _ after kubectl that selected resources, and add pipe:
+With this tool I can observe, then append line or _ after kubectl that selected resources, and add pipe:
 ``` bash
 kubectl line -n some get pod -l app=some | \
  kubectl line delete pod {{name}}